Tony Hendra

-Anthony Christopher "Tony" Hendra (10 July 1941 – 4 March 2021) was an English satirist, actor and writer who worked mostly in the United States.

-Hendra was probably best known for being the head writer and co-producer in 1984 of the first six shows of the long-running British satirical television series Spitting Image and for starring in the film This Is Spinal Tap as the band's manager Ian Faith.
+Anthony Christopher Hendra (10 July 1941 – 4 March 2021) was an English satirist and writer who worked mostly in the United States.
+He was probably best known for being the head writer and co-producer in 1984 of the first six shows of the long-running British satirical television series Spitting Image and for starring in the film This Is Spinal Tap as the band's manager Ian Faith.

-Hendra died of amyotrophic lateral sclerosis on 4 March 2021.

 Early life and education

 Hendra was born in Hertfordshire.
 His surname is Cornish, and he also had Irish ancestry.
 Educated at St Albans School (where he was a classmate of Stephen Hawking) and at St John's College, Cambridge, he was a member of the Cambridge University Footlights revue in 1962, alongside John Cleese, Graham Chapman and Tim Brooke-Taylor.

 Comedy performer

 In 1964, Hendra moved to America, with actor and comedian Nick Ullett.
 For the next five years they worked successfully as a comedy team, appearing at the Cafe Au Go Go in New York with Lenny Bruce, at the hungry i in San Francisco with Nina Simone and at the Shadows in Washington, DC, with various headliners, including Woody Allen.
-They were regular guests on The Merv Griffin Show and appeared six times on The Ed Sullivan Show. in 1969 Hendra broke up the comedy team and in 1970 began writing for National Lampoon magazine, from its inception.
+They were regular guests on The Merv Griffin Show and appeared six times on The Ed Sullivan Show.
+In 1969 Hendra broke up the comedy team and in 1970 began writing for National Lampoon magazine, from its inception.
 In 1971 he became the first editor hired by founders Doug Kenney and Henry Beard.

 In 1972, Hendra co-created National Lampoon's first album Radio Dinner, with Michael O'Donoghue, on which Hendra performed a parody of John Lennon, titled "Magical Misery Tour".
 In 1973, Hendra produced, directed and co-wrote (with Sean Kelly) the Lampoon's off-Broadway revue Lemmings, in which Hendra cast John Belushi, Chevy Chase, Rhonda Coullet, Christopher Guest and Alice Playten in their first starring roles.
 Hendra continued as an editor of the Lampoon until 1975, when he became co-editor-in-chief with Kelly until 1978.